Can You Still Make Money Mining Monero in 2023?

 The State of Monero in 2023

-Due to privacy concerns and regulatory crackdowns, Monero has been delisted, or has never been listed on many major exchanges over unjust fears and assumptions that privacy coins are only used by criminals and for money laundering.
+Due to privacy concerns and regulatory crackdowns, Monero has been delisted or has never been listed on many major exchanges over unjust fears and assumptions that privacy coins are only used by criminals and for money laundering.
 The truth is, financial privacy is a basic right that everyone deserves.
-You don’t give your employer, friends and family access to your banking history and spending habits, so why should crypto work any different?
+You don’t give your employer, friends and family access to your banking history and spending habits, so why should crypto work any differently?

 Anyway, I digress.
 The fact that Monero has become somewhat difficult to buy on exchanges and thanks to strict KYC requirements, which results in XMR purchases no longer being anonymous, crypto enthusiasts have turned to mining the privacy token in droves.